Bronchitis: History

 The condition of bronchitis has been recognised for many centuries, in several different cultures including the Ancient Greek, Chinese, and Indian, with the presence of excess phlegm and cough noted in recognition of the same condition.
 Early treatments of chronic bronchitis included garlic, cinnamon and ipecac, among others.
 Modern treatments were developed during the second half of the 20th century.

-In Britain in 1808, a physician Charles Badham was the first person to describe the condition and name the acute form as acute bronchitis.
-This was written of in a book entitled Inflammatory conditions of the bronchia.
-In this book Badham distinguished three forms of bronchitis including acute and chronic.
-A second edition of this book was renamed An Essay on Bronchitis and published in 1814.
+The British physician Charles Badham was the first person to describe the condition and name the acute form as acute bronchitis in his book Observations on the inflammatory affections of the mucous membrane of the bronchiæ, published in 1808.
+In this book, Badham distinguished three forms of bronchitis, including acute and chronic.
+A second, expanded edition of the book was published in 1814 with the title An essay on bronchitis.
 Badham used the term catarrh to refer to the cardinal symptoms of chronic cough and mucus hypersecretion of chronic bronchitis, and described chronic bronchitis as a disabling disorder.

 In 1901 an article was published on the treatment of chronic bronchitis in the elderly.
 The symptoms described have remained unchanged.
 The cause was thought to be brought on by dampness, cold weather, and foggy conditions, and treatments were aimed towards various cough mixtures, respiratory stimulants, and tonics.
 It was noted that something other than the weather was thought to be at play.
 Exacerbations of the condition were also described at this time.
 Another physician Harry Campbell was referred to who had written in the British Medical Journal a week before.
 Campbell had suggested that the cause of chronic bronchitis was due to toxic substances, and recommended pure air, simple food, and exercise to remove them from the body.

 A joint research programme was undertaken in Chicago and London from 1951 to 1953 in which the clinical features of one thousand cases of chronic bronchitis were detailed.
 The findings were published in the Lancet in 1953.
 It was stated that since its introduction by Badham, chronic bronchitis had become an increasingly popular diagnosis.
 The study had looked at various associations such as the weather, conditions at home, and at work, age of onset, childhood illnesses, smoking habits, and breathlessness.
 It was concluded that chronic bronchitis invariably led to emphysema, particularly when the bronchitis had persisted for a long time.

 In 1957 it was noted that at the time there were many investigations being carried out into chronic bronchitis and emphysema in general, and among industrial workers exposed to dust.
 Excerpts were published dating from 1864 in which Charles Parsons had noted the occurring consequence of the development of emphysema from bronchitis.
 This was seen to be not always applicable.
 His findings were in association with his studies on chronic bronchitis among pottery workers.

 A CIBA (now Novartis) meeting in 1959, and a meeting of the American Thoracic Society in 1962, defined chronic bronchitis as a component of COPD, in the terms that have not changed.